The world is becoming more and more mobile.

 Users want Google to use their location every time they search for something, even if they don’t add location modifiers like “near me,” addresses, etc. According to Google, these searchers have grown by 150 percent.

-Keeping in mind this statistic, it makes sense for businesses to rely on hyperlocal marketing.
+Keeping in mind this statistic, it makes sense for businesses to rely on local online marketing.

 The Ultimate Guide to Website Traffic for Business

-Hyperlocal marketing is a new marketing approach that focuses on a smaller number of shoppers in a very specific area.
+Local online marketing or hyperlocal marketing is an approach that focuses on a smaller number of shoppers in a very specific area.
 In other words, it specifically targets people in highly localized and address-specific regions that want to purchase products or services locally.

-The main goal of hyperlocal marketing is to increase foot traffic to retail stores and rely on near-me searches that have high commercial intent.
+The main goal of local online marketing is to increase foot traffic to retail stores and rely on near-me searches that have high commercial intent.
 When people do hyperlocal searches, they search with the intent to purchase.

 For example, if you want to find a new bestselling book, you will probably type “bookstores near me that have this book.”
 By doing that, you want this book and know where to buy it now.
 You know that 78% of local mobile searches result in offline purchases.
 This is huge!

 Taking into consideration these numbers and statistics, online and offline businesses are in a strong position to take advantage of hyperlocal marketing.
-Here are seven powerful ways to use a hyperlocal marketing strategy to grow your business.
+Here are seven powerful ways to use a local online marketing strategy to grow your business.

 1. Optimize your Google My Business listing